 Depending on the study's goals, there were two stages to the data analysis process.
-To determine the frequency and percentage, all of the errors that had been gathered were first examined and labeled in accordance with the different types of errors.
-Subsequently, all error types were divided into two primary categories: sentential-level errors and word-level errors.
-Second, the information obtained from the interviews was interpreted and examined to identify the errors' primary sources.
+To determine the frequency and percentage, all of the errors that been gathered were examined and labeled in accordance with the different types of errors.
+Subsequently, all error types were divided into two primary categories: sentential-level errors and word-level Second, the errors. information obtained from the interviews was interpreted and examined to identify the errors' primary sources.